olivpeter/doctorcare-lp/README.md

 - Install and run [`Live Server Extension`](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 - Install and run [`Live Sass Compiler`](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass)

 You can start editing the page by modifying `index.html`.
 The page auto-updates as you edit the file.
-You can find SCSS files in `/scss`.
+You can find style sheets files in `/scss`.